phgelado/L-AbbeFaria-/README.md

 Moreover we see the repetition of the 24, and 26 as ages for the character.
 Again it is quite an interesting peculiarity of the model that could be investigated further.

 We might also need an age and name dictionary!

+### Time

+The synthetic data generation took significantly longer than the training phase due to API throttling and Mistral API response times (only one required for fine-tuning, but 1 per turn required for generation).
+On average it turn took on the range of 25-64s.

 ## Quality of advice